 Uber and Lyft Accident Lawyer in NY & NJ

 Being a rideshare driver for Uber or Lyft can be a rewarding way to earn an income, but it also comes with unique risks.
 Accidents can happen anytime, leaving you with injuries, vehicle damage, or disputes with insurance companies.
-At John Onal Injury Law, we specialize in helping rideshare drivers in New York (NY) and New Jersey (NJ) navigate the legal complexities after a car accident.
+At John Onal New Jersey rideshare accident lawyer, we specialize in helping rideshare drivers navigate the legal complexities after a car accident.

 Why Rideshare Accidents Are Different